-Fraser Health's year-to-date 2021/22 performance for hospital acquired non-aspiration pneumonia is 9.7.
-Four sites (Chilliwack General, Eagle Ridge, Langley Memorial and Peace Arch) are meeting their internal targets.
+Fraser Health's 2021/22 performance for hospital acquired non-aspiration pneumonia is 10.1, since FP10 of this year, our rate is lower than the same period last year.
+Three sites (Chilliwack General, Langley Memorial and Peace Arch) are meeting their internal targets.
 We will continue to work with our sites and programs that have opportunities to reduce this infection which can impact a patient's stay in our facilities.
 COVID-19 has negatively influenced our hospital acquired pneumonia numbers as patients on outbreak units who acquired COVID-19 and subsequently pneumonia are included in the increase in numbers.